ProgrammersOfVilnius/pov-check-health/check-health.rst

 ==================

 If cron doesn't work, or email sending doesn't work, **check-health** won't be able to report problems.
+You can combine it with a service like https://healthchecks.io to catch these kinds of problems.

 **check-health** is stateless and as such will keep reporting the same error once an hour (assuming default cron configuration) until you fix it.